theogbrand/multimodal-prm-avr/README.md

 # Visual Step By Step (VSBS)
 related works: OmegaPRM, Math-Shepherd, MiPS, LLM-TS, VisualPRM, AgentPRM, GenPRM

-Use OmegaPRM recipe for automated visual step by step reasoning generation.
+Use Vanilla MCTS recipe for automated visual step by step reasoning generation.
 VisualPRM has reference implementation of doing this.

-Explore AgentPRM for anti-label visual tuning, "direct" learning of step by step labels.
+Explore AgentPRM for label-free visual tuning, "direct" learning of step by step labels.

 # Background
 Our objective is to apply the AlphaZero method to LLMs, which requires modifications due to certain properties - LLMs have large finite states, while games have finite states.